clintonwee/BusBoard/README.md

 ### 1. Verification

-It verifies the PostCode, returning an error if it is invalid
+It verifies the PostCode, returning an error if it is invalid.

 ### 2. Finds Latitude and Longitude

-If the PostCode is valid, it finds the latitude and longitude of the valid PostCode
+If the PostCode is valid, it finds the latitude and longitude of the valid PostCode.

 ### 3. Finds StopPoints

-It finds the nearest two StopPoints given the latitude and longitude
+It finds the nearest two StopPoints given the latitude and longitude.

 ### 4. Obtains Bus Information

-It gets the incoming buses for each StopPoint
+It gets the incoming buses for each StopPoint.